The 7 best supermarket whiskeys in 2026, according to industry experts

 - 7Buffalo Trace Kentucky straight bourbonRead review£28

 Whisky’s appeal has broadened over the years, with the spirit now coveted by everyone from whiskey collectors to mixology newbies.
-This growing demand is partly to blame for the rise in price of premium bottles, but whiskeys available at supermarkets are proving that excellence can still be affordable.
+This rising demand has played a role in pushing up the price of premium bottles, yet the whiskies lining supermarket shelves show that outstanding quality can still come at an accessible price.

-Whether you’re searching for a fantastic bottle for the dram lover in your life this Valentine’s Day, or simply for yourself, we’ve spoken with experts to find out which bottles from supermarkets are worth adding to your basket.
-And if you’re looking for more budget-friendly drinks that are perfect for gifting, we’ve consulted experts on the best supermarket wines and champagnes, too.
+Whether you’re searching for a fantastic bottle for the dram lover in your life, or simply topping up your spirits shelf at home, we’ve spoken with experts to find out which bottles from supermarkets are worth adding to your basket.
+And if you’re looking for more budget-friendly drinks that are perfect for celebrations, we’ve consulted experts on the best supermarket wines and champagnes, too.

-Price can indicate quality, but affordable supermarket whiskies can also be exceptional.
-Three three of Aldi’s have been named among the best in the world, while Lidl has previously won gold at the World Whisky Awards.
+While price can often signal quality, affordable supermarket whiskies can be just as impressive.
+In fact, three of Aldi’s expressions have been ranked among the best in the world, and Lidl has previously taken home gold at the World Whisky Awards.
 “You can find great whisky available at almost every price point,” says Billy Abbott, author of a Philosophy of Whisky.
 “While more affordable whiskies will often not have the bells and whistles of more expensive bottles, you can find great quality wherever you look.”

-This shift in whisky’s appeal is partly down to changing perceptions.
-Once considered a working-class drink, whisky became an upper-class staple in the late 1800s as Scottish distilleries gained popularity among the wealthy.
-Today, thanks to social media, the home cocktail boom, and quality whisky available at reasonable prices, younger generations are embracing it too.
+Whisky’s renewed appeal is also rooted in changing perceptions.
+Once seen as a working-class drink, it evolved into a symbol of refinement in the late 19th century, as Scottish distilleries found favour with wealthy drinkers.
+Today, social media, the home cocktail boom and the availability of high-quality bottles at accessible prices have helped a new generation discover, and embrace, it.

-And this trend isn’t just with whisky.
-Indeed, whether you’re looking for a top-notch wine for less or a glass of prosecco that won’t break the bank, supermarkets such as Aldi, Waitrose and Tesco are offering excellent options for your buck – if you know where to look.
+And it’s not just whisky enjoying a renaissance.
+Whether you’re after a standout wine for less or a prosecco that won’t stretch your budget, supermarkets including Aldi, Waitrose and Tesco now offer impressive options for savvy shoppers — if you know where to look.

 There are, roughly speaking, five styles of whisky: Scottish scotch, Irish whisky, American whisky, Canadian whisky and Japanese whisky.
 Production styles also vary across regions; we’ve single malts and blends, as well as cask strength and peated whiskies.
 Blended and Irish whiskeys have a broad appeal thanks to their smoothness, but American Bourbon has seen a surge in popularity in recent years (its sweeter flavour profile makes it a great gateway spirit).